AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 More info
 ---------

-Students, your first point of contact for course-related matters and bugs with JuptyerHub should be your instructors, not us.
+Students, your first point of contact for course-related or Jupyter matters and bugs with JuptyerHub should be your instructors, not us.
 They will answer questions and send the relevant ones to us.
 But, if you can actively help with other things, feel free to comment via Github